sedemto/phain-ltfat/README.md

 Reimplement PHAIN [1,2] such that fast routines of the LTFAT time-frequency toolbox [3] are utilized, resulting in a lower computational time while maintaining the reconstruction quality.

 ## Work done
 - Functions for the Gabor transform were substituted by optimized routines from the [LTFAT toolbox](https://github.com/ltfat/ltfat/releases).
 Computation of the Gabor transform is about 22 % faster this way.
 Beware that the original code treats the signal as non-periodic, while it is considered periodic by the LTFAT.
-In effect, if a gap would be present near the signal border, the reconstruction would be different; otherwise, the results are identical (see demos below).
+In effect, if a gap would be present close to the signal border, the reconstruction would be different; otherwise, the results are identical (see demos below).
 - Phase correction R and its adjoint R* are written differently.
 Even though the instantaneous frequency is fixed inside the Chambolle-Pock algorithm (CPA), the phase rotations were originally calculated in each iteration, which was unnecessary.
 Now, the phase rotations are calculated in the outer loop, which speeds up the computation of R and R* by approximately 27 %.
 - Projection to the reliable set has also been substituted by a more efficient code improving its computational speed by approximately 33 %.
 However, this improvement does not effect the total speedup due to its negligible share on the total time.
 - Time-directional variation operator D and its adjoint operator D* are calculated using Matlab `diff` function, which results in approximately 43 % speed up compared with the ones in the original algortihm.